Ellen MacArthur: Popular culture

 In 2009 MacArthur appeared on BBC Radio 4's Desert Island Discs.
 Her chosen book was The SAS Survival Handbook by John "Lofty" Wiseman and her luxury item was a fluffy worm mascot.

 MacArthur was also the last record holder on Star in a Reasonably-Priced Car on the BBC's Top Gear television driving programme until the eighth series, when the car and rules were changed, and previous records were removed.
 The competition was a timed lap of a racetrack in a Suzuki Liana.
 She completed the lap in 1 minute 46.7 seconds, beating Jimmy Carr by 0.2 seconds.
 MacArthur won Top Gears Fastest Driver of the Year award in 2005.

 Books

 In 2002, MacArthur released her first autobiography entitled Taking on the World.
 Later she wrote Race Against Time, published in 2005, a day-by-day account of her record journey around the world.
 In September 2010, she published a second autobiography entitled Full Circle.

-Charities
+Charity

 Ellen MacArthur Cancer Trust

 In 2003, MacArthur set up the Ellen MacArthur Trust (now the Ellen MacArthur Cancer Trust), a registered charity, to 8 to 24-year olds sailing to help them regain their confidence while recovering from cancer, leukaemia and other serious illnesses.

-In 2008 MacArthur joined other sports celebrities to raise £4 million for the Rainbows children's hospice.
+In 2008, MacArthur joined other sports celebrities to raise £4 million for the Rainbows children's hospice.
 The aim is to give terminally ill young people their own customised sleeping unit to enable children in separate age groups to have their families stay with them.